Ashinilj/Ashinilj/README.md

 - 🔭 I’m currently developing a Website to host a National Level Hackathon: **What The Hack?**
 - Visit my new project from here: **whatthehack.site**
-- Make sure to drop a mail to ashinilj367@gmail.com for feedback.
+- Make sure to drop a mail to ashinilj367@gmail.com or connect through LinkedIn for feedback.
 - My aim through this project is to contribute to sustainable development, do my part to conserve renewable resources and shape a better future for coming generations.

 - 🌱 I’m currently learning backend development through **Next JS** & **React Native**